maskarade/Android-Orma/README.md

 You can create in-memory databases by passing `null` to `OrmaDatabase.Builder#name()`.

-This is useful for testhing.
+This is useful for testing.

 ## Details of Models